DoganM95/AddToPath-Context-Entry-Windows/README.md

-### This project will add an "Add To Path" option to your Windows 10 right-click context menu without installing any third party software & resources.
+### This script addan "Add To Path" conect-entry to the Win 10 right-click menu without installing any third party software or resources.

 The manual equivalent of this script is opening
 "Control Panel" -> "System and Security" -> "System" -> "Advanced system settings" -> "Advanced" -> "Environment Variables" -> "User variables for \<Username\>" -> Double click on "Path" or create new "Path" -> Add folder paths of executables you want to be able to access fromn anywhere